++ All booklets now selling at 70% discount and fully available for free through the KDP unlimited circuit. Get them while it lasts!

-Starting from such general references, this booklet identifies ten relevant areas from very recent contributions put forward at academic level in the form journal articles, conference proceedings and students theses.
+This “Ten Problems for Robotics in the 2020s” booklet identifies ten relevant areas from very recent contributions put forward at academic level in the form journal articles, conference proceedings and students theses.
 Ten freely accessible internet references have been selected for each area and direct links are provided at the end of each chapter for own consultation.
 Our selected references do not intend to mirror ranking indexes nor establish novel classifications.
 On the contrary, they are meant to represent peer-reviewed, diverse and scientifically-sound case studies for vertical dissemination aimed at non-specialist readers.
 They will also be able to scoop even more references through the bibliography that is reported at the end of each selected reference.

-- crop planning,
+- action planning,

 Each problem has its own dedicated chapter made of an introductory section, a short presentation of the ten selected references and a conclusions section.

 The final chapter of this booklet will report the conclusions from each chapter again in order to provide a complete executive summary.

 THE PROBLEM — Simulators are an important tool in robotics that is used to develop robot software and generate synthetic data for machine learning algorithms.
 Unfortunately, in many cases, models and policies trained in simulation are not seamlessly transferable to the real systems.
 It is still true for traditional robotic arms in manufacturing or medicine and for unmanned aerial vehicles swarms.

 CASE STUDIES — … buy this booklet from Amazon …